eclipse-swtimagej/SWTImageJ/README.md

 As known from ImageJ newly compiled plugins can be loaded dynamically with the menu ["Help->Refresh Menus"](https://imagej.net/ij/docs/guide/146-33.html).

+### IJPluginWindowBuilderExample

+A simple example has been added to create Graphical User Interfaces easily with the [WindowBuilder](https://eclipse.dev/windowbuilder/) plugin of Eclipse.
+The SWTComposite class can be opened and edited with the WindowBuilder plugin.
+To compile the plugin the SWTImage jar has to be added to the classpath (simply built and add org.eclipse.swt.imagej-x.x.x-SNAPSHOT.jar to the Java classpath).
+Copy the compiled plugin classes to the plugins folder of SWTImageJ thus it can be loaded as a plugin and extend the Plugins menu.

 ### General SWT implementation

 In general the SWTImageJ implementation follows the general ImageJ layout of packages, classes and folders familiar to ImageJ developers.